 DF2.
 Financial statements of private companies typically have a much smaller number of users than financial statements of many public companies.
 Public company equity and debt investors and analysts typically are the most common types of users of public company financial statements, while lenders and other creditors and equity investors typically are the most common users of private company financial statements.
 Preparers of private company financial statements control to whom they give their financial statements.
 In many cases, private companies prepare financial statements in accordance with U.S. GAAP solely to satisfy the terms of their lending agreements.
-While public company financial statements also are used by lenders and other creditors, the statements primarily are prepared to provide information to the public capital markets.
+While public company financial statements also are used by lenders and other creditors, the statements also provide information to the public capital markets.

 DF3.
 While general purpose financial statements should consider the needs of various types of users, private company financial statements should focus on the most common types of users, that is, lenders, other creditors, and equity investors.
 Lenders and other creditors are most concerned about financial statement amounts and notes that affect reported amounts of cash, liquidity, and cash flow from operations available to service debt.
-When evaluating a private company's earnings, typical financial statement users focus on cash-adjusted earnings from operations (earnings before interest, tax, depreciation, and amortization [EBITDA], with some additional noncash adjustments).
-To improve readability, the remainder of this document refers to typical users' notion of cashadjusted earnings from operations as adjusted EBITDA.
+The Board and the PCC have been informed that when evaluating a private company's earnings, typical financial statement users focus on cash-adjusted earnings from operations (earnings before interest, tax, depreciation, and amortization [EBITDA], with some additional noncash adjustments).
+To improve readability, the remainder of this document refers to typical users' notion of cash-adjusted earnings from operations as adjusted EBITDA.
 The limited types and number of users of private company financial statements provide a basis for making some generalizations about the information that those users find most relevant.
-Many public company equity investors and analysts also focus on the same or similar information as typical users of private company financial statements but they often have broader and more diverse financial statement needs and commonly focus more on assessing the value of the entity as a whole to allocate capital.
-Because private company preparers control the distribution of their financial statements, they know who is using them, and most preparers are familiar with their users' significant areas of focus.
-Those user characteristics are important in assessing the financial statement effect and cost-benefit implications of accounting and disclosure guidance.
+Many public company equity investors and analysts also focus on the same or similar information as typical users of private company financial statements, but they often have broader and more diverse financial statement needs and commonly focus more on assessing the value of the entity as a whole to determine how to allocate capital.
+Because private company preparers have greater control over the distribution of their financial statements in comparison to public company preparers, they generally know who is using them, and most private company preparers are familiar with their users' significant areas of focus.
+Those user characteristics are important in assessing the financial statement relevance and cost-benefit implications of accounting and disclosure guidance.